shreyash2503/OperatingSystems/README.md

-# Multiprogramming Operating Systems
+# Simulation of a Operating Systems

-### This is a repository which implements Multiprogramming Operating Systems in Java
+### This is a repository which implements simulation of a Operating System in Java

 ### There are two types of instructions in this project :-